joanllenas/ngx-date-fns/README.md

 ## Working with locales

-> All locale aware pipes use English by default.
+> All locale-aware pipes use English by default.

 ### Changing locale globally